 Guides

-Path of Exile 2 Optimization: Best Graphics Settings for PC
+Path of Exile 2 PC Optimization: Best Graphics Settings for Performance

 Path of Exile 2 is finally out in early access on multiple platforms for various supporter levels.
 An ARPG developed by Grinding Gear Games and a sequel to the critically acclaimed Path of Exile, this highly anticipated game features multiple new locations and bosses with an in-depth skill upgrade system for its various classes, with much more to come in its full release slated for 2025.
 In this optimization guide, we’ll review every graphics setting, benchmark it, and find the optimal settings to achieve the best visual fidelity and sweet FPS.